 Mining access permits are required if you intend to:

-- Conduct any mining activity, such as surveying and / or marking out of tenements, fossicking, prospecting, exploring and mining; and
+- conduct any mining activity, such as surveying and / or marking out of tenements, fossicking, prospecting, exploring and mining

 The approval of the specific Aboriginal community you intend to visit may be required before you undertake commercial activities on reserve or community land.